Least Shieldback

 General description and context

 Look and carefully listen along shrubby edges of woods or meadow tree lines.
 Watch for nymphs on the forest floor in open woods as well.
-This is a ground-level species, and they do not fly.
-They are also carnivorous and will eat other insects.
+They may be on the ground but can also climb up into a shrub to sing.
+However, they do not fly.

 Similar species